-SUNFISH SPECIES (REDEAR SUNFISH)
+SUNFISH SPECIES (BLUEGILL)

 OEHHA groups sunfish species due to extensive diet overlap (Kirby, 1982), which suggests a similar contaminant uptake, and a known ability to hybridize (Avise and Smith, 1974).
 OEHHA has evaluated mercury concentrations in sunfish species in many water bodies in California and has found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
-Therefore, OEHHA extends the consumption advice for Redear Sunfish to other sunfish species, including Bluegill, Green Sunfish, and Pumpkinseed.
+Therefore, OEHHA extends the consumption advice for Bluegill to other sunfish species, including Green Sunfish, Redear Sunfish, and Pumpkinseed.

-Based on the mean mercury concentration of 191 ppb in Redear Sunfish, OEHHA recommends a maximum of one serving a week of sunfish species for the sensitive population, and a maximum of three servings a week for the general population.
+Based on the mean mercury concentration of 6 ppb in Bluegill, OEHHA recommends a maximum of seven servings a week of sunfish species for both the sensitive population and general population.